A Well-Known Study Gives Unexpected Insight

 Eat your vegetable soup, and see if you feel better faster when you are sick.
 Eat this way every day, and you might get so healthy that colds don’t even get you down nearly as often as they used to.
 Don’t you love it when science supports common sense.

 If you want to learn more about vanquishing colds with soup, check out this post on another power plant ingredient you can add to your soup: How To Make the Best Soup for a Cold Even More Powerful.
+You might also want to try out this easy, tasty recipe for a filling soup that is tough on colds.

 Intrigued?
 Now you can use our Whole Foods Blog Finder to target informative, fun postings on plant-based nutrition.
 Quick information at no cost!